 John Mark.
 He was not one of the 12 disciples but he accompanied Paul on his first missionary journey (Acts 13:13).

-The Gospel of Mark nowhere mentions the name of its author.
+The gospel of Mark nowhere mentions the name of its author.
 Tradition unanimously ascribes this gospel to John Mark a native of Jerusalem (Acts 12:12), and later an associate of both Peter (1 Peter 5:13) and Paul (2 Timothy 4:11).
-If Mark composed hos gospel while in the services of Peter, and Peter died in Rome between A.D.
+If Mark composed his gospel while in the services of Peter, and Peter died in Rome between A.D.
 64 and A.D.
-68, then the gospel would have been written in Italy in the late 60’s.
+68, then the gospel would have been written in Italy in the late ’60s.

 To Whom Written